Dear Satan

-Dear Satan, later renamed Dear Santa, is an unreleased Philippine Christmas horror film directed by RC Delos Reyes under Mavx Productions and stars Paolo Contis and Sienna Stevens.
+Dear Satan, later renamed Dear Santa, is a 2025 Philippine Christmas fantasy comedy film directed by RC Delos Reyes under Mavx Productions and stars Paolo Contis and Sienna Stevens.
 The film depicts a story of a child accidentally writing a letter to Satan rather than Santa Claus.

-The film garnered controversy over its title and the depiction of Satan as a redeemable character.
+The film drew controversy over its title and the depiction of Satan as a redeemable character and its theatrical release was prevented by an X-rating by the Movie and Television Review and Classification Board (MTRCB).
+It was later released as Dear Santa in the streaming platform Filicoola in December 25, 2025.

 Premise

 Chichi (Sienna Stevens) writes a letter to Santa Claus for Christmas but accidentally misspells Santa's name.
 This leads to the letter finding its way to Satan (Paolo Contis), who answers to the girl's wishes.
 Satan attempts to tempt Chichi to evil, but the girl's virtues resists the demon's plans and changes him instead.